Segment 3: The High Peaks & Asheville

 - The views atop 6,684-foot Mount Mitchell, the highest point east of the Mississippi River

-- The Shut-In Trail, which follows the old carriage road from the Biltmore House to George Vanderbilt’s hunting lodge on Mount Pisgah (which no longer stands, but a few remnants of which are still visible)
+- The Shut-In Trail, which follows the old bridle trail from the Biltmore House to George Vanderbilt’s hunting lodge near the summit of Mount Pisgah (which no longer stands, but a few remnants of which are still visible)

 - The cultural and scientific displays at the Blue Ridge Parkway Visitor Center & Headquarters near Asheville